 The following year Nigel's son, David, joined the business - having achieved a First Class Honors degree in engineering.

-During the last 16 years, investment in staff, buildings and automated systems has enabled Perry’s to apply its original, high quality manufacturing standards to an ever-increasing demand for its products.
+Since 1991, investment in staff, buildings, and automated systems has enabled Perry’s to apply its original, high-quality manufacturing standards to an ever-increasing demand for its products.

 Everything we sell is designed and manufactured in house in our Devon factory.
-We manufacture products to offer the customer the complete range of mechanical handling solutions.
+We manufacture products to offer the customer a complete range of mechanical handling solutions.
 Products handled include:

 Animal feed products